Library Mission Statement:

 Students may borrow:

-Kindergarten & First Grade - 1 book per visit
+Kindergarten - Third Grade - 1 book per visit

-- Second Grade - Eighth Grade - 2 books per visit
+- Fourth Grade - Eighth Grade - 2 books per visit

 The library does not charge for overdue books.
 Students are responsible for the cost of lost or damaged books.